 Natalie Wolchover is a senior writer at Quanta Magazine covering the physical sciences.
 Previously, she wrote for Popular Science, LiveScience and other publications.
 She has a bachelor’s in physics from Tufts University, studied graduate-level physics at the University of California, Berkeley, and co-authored several academic papers in nonlinear optics.
 Her writing was featured in The Best Writing on Mathematics 2015.
 She is the winner of the 2016 Excellence in Statistical Reporting Award and the 2016 Evert Clark/Seth Payne Award for young science journalists.
 Follow on Twitter.

-Olena Shmahalo joined Quanta Magazine in 2014 after seven years as an art director at the digital advertising agency KBS+P, where she designed, illustrated and directed interactive and print work for clients like BMW and Vera Wang.
-She earned a BFA in visual and critical studies from the School of Visual Arts in 2011, and is currently working toward a second bachelor’s, in physics, at the City College of New York.
+Prior to joining Quanta Magazine in 2014, Olena Shmahalo was an art director at the interactive ad agency KBS+P. In 2011, she earned a BFA in visual and critical studies from the School of Visual Arts.
+In 2013, she enrolled as a part-time physics student at the City College of New York.
 Follow on Instagram.

 Jeanette Kazmierczak joined Quanta Magazine in September 2015 after graduating with a master’s of specialized journalism, focusing in science, from the University of Southern California.
 She was most recently an editorial assistant for the Global Climate Change website at NASA’s Jet Propulsion Laboratory and has interned with NOVA and the Centers for Disease Control and Prevention.
 For two years she was the science beat reporter for the University of Georgia’s student newspaper.